USEPA/AMET/docs/AMET_User_Guide_v15.md

 **2. Modify the AQ_species_list.input file**

-The AQ_species_list.input file, located in the input_files subdirectory in the scripts_db directory off the AMET base code directory, is used to setup the observation species to model species mapping.
+The `AQ_species_list.input file`, located in the `input_files` subdirectory in the scripts_db directory off the AMET base code directory, is used to setup the observation species to model species mapping.
 This is a R formatted input script.
 Again, the best method for setting up a new network is to follow the formatting of an existing network.
 Start by choosing a name for your new AQ network that does already exist in AMET.
 The name should be short, but descriptive of your network.
 In the example below the new network is called NewAQNet.
 There are three "categories" of species that can be setup with AMET.
 There is a standard set of species which are always computed, and then there are two optional sets of species call "cutoff" and "AE6".
 For most users, the "cutoff" and "AE" species can simply be left empty, as in the example below.
 The example below creates a new network with three species, SO4, NO3 and PM_TOT.
 Any number of addition species could be added using the same formatting and sequential numbering as below.

 species\_NewAQNet <- paste(\"<br>
   setenv AERO\_1 \"SO4f\_val,ug/m3,ASO4IJ,,SO4\"                         # sulfate<br>